Skip to main content

 Top 4 Supplements for Vegans

-best supplements for vegans infographic1.
-Vitamin B12
+best supplements for vegans infographic

 Vitamin B12 is the holy grail of vegan supplements as it's one of the most difficult vitamins to source naturally in the diet.
 It's produced by bacteria in soil around plants, which are then consumed by animals.
 Some animals and humans can produce vitamin b12 in the gut, however humans can’t absorb it effectively as it’s produced after the small intestine where absorption primarily takes place.